-The new Disclosure Policy of the World Bank Group's Integrity Vice Presidency, approved by the Executive Directors on February 3, 2011, is now in effect.
-The new policy was developed by INT in conjunction with the World Bank's Access to Information Policy, which calls for the development of separate disclosure regimes for certain groups, including INT.
+The Policy on Disclosure of Information for the World Bank Group's Integrity Vice Presidency (INT) was approved by the Executive Directors on February 3, 2011.
+The policy was developed by INT in conjunction with the World Bank's Access to Information Policy, which calls for the development of separate disclosure regimes for certain groups, including INT.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?